buaabyl/lime/README.md

-# GPLime/liblime - Library Lite Input Method Engine
+# lime - Lite Input Method Engine
 I have wrote this library in 2012, learning NLP at that time.
 Reading source code of sunpinyin and Apache lucene, expecting build a simplest and protable Seg split library.